Go to the Nature Institute’s home page

 Do we really want an empirical science?

 The fact that thinking is already present in the only phenomena available to scientific investigation is one of those fundamental truths, easily recognized yet widely ignored, that can change everything.
-It tells us something about how intimately we as thinking beings are woven into the universe that brought us, along with our thinking, into existence.
-Or, in the lower-level (molecular) context of the preceding chapters: it reminds us how intimately the world’s wisdom has been woven into the directed activity through which our bodies, including our brains, have been formed (Chapter 8).
+It tells us something about how intimately we as thinking beings are woven into a universe that invested in us powers of thought coordinate with the thinking already inherent in that universe.
+Or, in the lower-level (molecular) context of the preceding chapters: it reminds us how intimately the world’s wisdom has been woven into the directed activity through which our bodies, including our brains, have been formed (Chapter 8, “The Mystery of an Unexpected Coherence”).

-But, important as thinking is, it cannot by itself give us a world.
+But, important as thinking is, we have seen that it cannot by itself give us a world.
 There is also the “something” that thinking illuminates — the unformed contents provided by our senses.
 If, as we saw above, our senses cannot give us identifiable or nameable or recognizable things without first being informed by thinking, neither can thinking give us any such things without there first existing a sensible content capable of being so informed.

-A new kind of attention to the senses was the glory of the Scientific Revolution — a revolution that was in part a reaction against the untethered intellectual flights of the medieval doctors.
+A new kind of attention to the senses was the glory of the Scientific Revolution — a revolution that was in part a reaction against the empirically untethered intellectual flights of the medieval doctors.
 The pioneers of modern science sought to bring their thinking into disciplined connection with careful observation and manipulation of the world around them.
 Thus was born the ideal of an empirical science — a science of practical experience rather than speculation.
 To this day the ideal remains sacrosanct among scientists.

 But here a curious contradiction emerges.
 For, the ideal is directly belied by an entrenched conviction (elaborated in the following section) that human sense experience is irreducibly subjective and illusory.
 If this is true, how is an empirical science supposed to give us an objective understanding of the world?
 Doubt on this score has been met by an ever greater reliance on the extremely thin “experience” of instrument dials, gauges, and read-outs.